 Cooperative/collaborative/team learning is an active learning technique in which students work and learn together in pairs or small groups to accomplish shared goals.
-The sites in this section offer information about getting started with instructional groups, designing group assignments, and using groups successfully.
+The sites in this section offer information for faculty about getting started with instructional groups, designing group assignments, and using groups successfully.
+There is also a section designed for students, offering specific strategies for success in working together.
 The final site focuses on team-based learning.

 "Cooperative Learning: Students Working in Small Groups."
 Speaking of Teaching, Stanford University Newsletter on Teaching, Winter 1999, Vol. 10, No. 2.